Version 4.4, 1 February 2023

 6.3.
 If you download, print or export any of your health or medical record data, you are responsible for ensuring that such data is held securely, and we will not be liable for any associated disclosure of sensitive and personal data.

 6.5.
 Your GP health records are created and kept up-to-date by your GP and remain under your GP's control.
-Your GP surgery may choose to only authorise access via the NHS App to key facts, such as your medications and allergies etc, not your full detailed medical records.
+Your GP surgery may choose to only authorise access via your NHS account to key facts, such as your medications and allergies etc, not your full detailed medical records.
 We do not hold or have access to your GP records, and are unable to add to or modify them or provide hard copies.

 - are not a substitute for seeking medical advice.
 Always follow any medical advice given by your healthcare professionals